Why it is important to have a niche as a realtor, how to choose one and where to choose one.

 They are in a better position in building a market reputation, as having a specific market turf leads to more effective marketing plans and programs.
 Agents with a set niche are able to device marketing action plans tailor-fit to that property segment, thus increasing lead generation and conversion.
 The successes achieved build loyalty and trust among clients, eventually giving an agent the upper hand in real estate marketing.

-How to choose a profitable real estate niche?
+How to choose a profitable real estate niche to become a top realtor?

 An agent’s field of interest would largely dictate a specific choice in real estate marketing niches.
 Choose the real estate segment that resonates with you the most or where you imagine yourself as more productive.
 Your circle of family and friends could also help you establish the initial network for your chosen real estate marketing niche.